bemsuero/steamvents/README.md

 - All posts are able to be seen along with who posted them.
 - Users are able to delete their own posts.
 - Help page done.
+- A lot of the styling is done.

 * On the to do list *
 - Basic layout.
 - Style must be applied to whole site.
 - Mobile first design?
 - Pages are rendered in the correct location.
+- Implement maps, searching for Drs in certain areas.
 - Look for more health related APIs/resources.
 - ability to find "healthcare plans" using instawell. (will settle right now for instawell wigdet. also gives me a good idea for colorscheme.)